sudoist/hoppy-coin/README.md

 ### Prerequisites

-You will need at least basic HTML Javascript, CSS and web server for Phaser.
+At least basic knowledge of HTML, Javascript, CSS and web server for Phaser.

 Here are several options: